Speech-to-song illusion

 The speech-to-song illusion is an auditory illusion discovered by Diana Deutsch in 1995.
 A spoken phrase is repeated several times, without altering it in any way, and without providing any context.
 This repetition causes the phrase to transform perceptually from speech into song.
+Though mostly notable with languages that are non-tone, like English and German, it is possible to happen with tone languages, like Thai and Mandarin.

 Discovery and first experiment

 The illusion was discovered by Deutsch in 1995 when she was preparing the spoken commentary on her CD ‘Musical Illusions and Paradoxes'.
 She had the phrase ‘sometimes behave so strangely' on a loop, and noticed that after it had been repeated several times it appeared to be sung rather than spoken.
 Later she included this illusion on her CD ‘Phantom Words and other Curiosities' and noted that once the phrase had perceptually morphed into song, it continued to be heard as song when played in the context of the full sentence in which it occurred.

 Deutsch, Henthorn, and Lapidis examined the illusion in detail.
 They showed that when this phrase was heard only once, listeners perceived it as speech, but after several repetitions, they perceived it as song.
 This perceptual transformation required that the intervening repetitions be exact; it did not occur when they were transposed slightly, or presented with the syllables in jumbled orderings.
 In addition, when listeners were asked to repeat back the phrase after hearing it once, they repeated it back as speech.
 Yet when they were asked to repeat back the phrase after hearing it ten times, they repeated it back as song.